open-craft/pr_watcher_notifier/README.md

 * `WATCH_CONFIG_FILE` - The file containing the watch configuration to be used by the app.
 * `CUSTOM_CONFIG_REPO` - Optional.
 Required only when deploying to Heroku.
 URL of a git repository containing the watch configuration file.
 More details in the section about deploying to Heroku.
+* `LOG_LEVEL` - the log level to use: "debug", "info", "warning", or "error".

 The following settings related to email accept values as documented in the [Flask-Mail documentation](https://pythonhosted.org/Flask-Mail/#configuring-flask-mail).